Maize&BlueReview - 3 takeaways from Michigan's blowout win over Hawaii

 Michigan football is undefeated through the first two weeks of the season.

-The defending Big Ten champions have yet to be challenged, beating Colorado State 51-7 in Week 1 before upending Hawaii, SCORE, the following week.
+The defending Big Ten champions have yet to be challenged, beating Colorado State 51-7 in Week 1 before upending Hawaii, 56-10, the following week.

 After an hour-long lightning delay pushed back the kickoff initially scheduled for 8 PM -- the 12th night game in Michigan Stadium history -- the Wolverines hit the field to an empty stadium.